Mathematics

 As a result of live feedback and teachers formative daily assessments, daily same day intervention takes place during afternoon assembly time which is delivered by the class teacher.
 This could be with the aim to address misconceptions with a child or group of children or to further stretch and challenge a group of children as required for the particular class.

-Our Mathematics subject leaders are Miss Mary-Kate Swiers and Miss Jess Burgess
+Our Mathematics subject leader is Miss Mary-Kate Swiers.

 Please contact them for further information.